 M. Lance Coyle, MAI, SRA

 Coyle served as president of the North Texas Chapter of the Appraisal Institute (2000) and was a member of the Region VIII Committee for multiple years.
 He was a member of the national Board of Directors (2003-05) and served as chair of Region VIII (2005).
 Coyle served as chair of the Appraisal Institute’s Education Committee (2009-10) and until his election as vice president was chair of AI’s Strategic Planning Committee.
+He also chaired the organization’s Finance Committee in 2013.

 He was a reviewer of two Appraisal Institute books – “Market Analysis for Real Estate” and “Real Estate Damages” — and was part of the development team for the Advanced Concepts course.
 He received the Appraisal Institute’s regional “Volunteer of Distinction” monthly honor in 2010.
-He teaches AI qualifying and advanced education courses, and is certified by the Appraiser Qualifications Board of The Appraisal Foundation to teach the Uniform Standards of Professional Appraisal Practice.

 Coyle graduated from Texas Christian University in Fort Worth.